 Even now, more than twenty years after his death, Keith Haring remains a symbol of New York City’s street art scene.
 Haring came to New York to study at the School of Visual Arts in 1978 and quickly immersed himself in the city’s alternative art scene, befriending Jean-Michel Basquiat, Kenny Scharf and Andy Warhol.
 While he experimented with video, installation, collage and performance art, his true talent lay in his line paintings.

 Over time, he came to be known for his distinctive style using bold, heavy lines, simple shapes and figures, and bright colors.
 In the ’80s, Haring gained international recognition, but he never stopped giving back to the community, creating many public murals around the world.
+He died in 1990 in his apartment in Greenwich Village due to complications from AIDS.
 Since Sunday, May 4 is his birthday, we’re looking at the work Haring left behind for New Yorkers to enjoy.
 Had he lived, he would have been turning 56 years old.

 8. New York Historical Society, Upper West Side